Causal Inferences in Small Area Estimation: Introduction

 \section{Introduction}

 In recent years, the thrust of planning process has shifted from the macro to the micro level.
 There is a demand from administrators and policy planners for reliable estimates of various parameters at the micro level \citep{chandra2011}.
 In particular, policy makers and decision takers would like to know the impact of a given policy in certain unplanned geographic, socio-demographic, or socio-economic domains.
-At this micro level, direct estimates for evaluating the impact of the policy are not accurate because sample surveys are usually designed so that direct estimators for larger domains (states, regions - macro level) lead to reliable estimates.
+Thus, they are faced with the problem of estimating heterogeneous causal effects.
+Unfortunately, very often it is not possible to design a randomized experiment, and observational data (from censuses, administrative archives and surveys that are not designed for the purpose) are used to evaluate the effects of the intervention.
+In some cases, large databases with baseline covariates are available and the assignment to treatment (the benefit received) is known, but there is not enough information on the outcome variables to be representative of the unplanned domains.
+In particular, direct estimates are not accurate because sample surveys are usually designed so that direct estimators for larger domains (states, regions - macro level) lead to reliable estimates.
 If the domain of interested for impact evaluation is small with regards to its sample size (or even zero in some domains), then the evaluator has entered the small area estimation (SAE) dilemma.
 Small area techniques provide official statistics using the survey samples and other sources of available information from which the estimators can borrow strength.